 The base ball clubs of Greenfield Village play every Saturday and Sunday from June 8 to Aug.
 18, with the World Tournament of Historic Base Ball Aug.10-11.
 As an American innovation, base ball is touchstone to our past, present and the future.
 With this program we represent a time prior to professional players when amateurs played for recreation and innocent amusement.
 For the love of the game - HUZZAH!

-Brian James Egen is Program Development Officer at The Henry Ford
+Brian James Egen is Executive Producer at The Henry Ford

 “Hip, Hip, Huzzah” echoed through the village with the annual World Tournament of Historic Base Ball.
 It was 1867 all over again as underhand pitches fairly met strikers at the plate, and gloveless fielders caught brown leather-covered balls.

 The Saginaw Old Golds took home the trophy by winning the championship matchup, 33-12, over the strong-hitting Columbus Capitals.
 The annual tournament features Historic Base Ball played by the rules of 1867 as set down in Haney’s Base Ball Book of Reference.
 That same year, Detroit hosted 24 clubs in the World’s Base Ball Tournament.

 Sixteen ball clubs from Michigan, Ohio and Indiana took turns in the field and with the bat in what proved to be an exciting two full days of base ball.

 Since the balls are rubber that is wrapped in yarn and covered with leather, Saturday’s rain added some weight and some challenges.
 But the rain didn’t dampen the fun, as one player noted, “We were all playing with the same ball.”
 As much as the tournament is about base ball, it is about fun.

 As well as team and player awards – a special award went to a dedicated fan, and the future of Historic Base Ball was recognized with cheers.